etostein/scrape_data_utilities/readme.md

 Overview

 This project collects latitude and longitude data for specific site IDs.
-To run the script successfully, you must first add your Work Order (WO) numbers to the site_ids.csv file.
+To run the script successfully, you must first add your Work Order (WO) numbers to the site_ids.csv file , this script will add 00 at the beginning of the workorders works specifically for fortis

 Step 1 — Add WO Numbers to site_ids.csv